hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

     protx_update_service "proTxHash" "ipAndPort" ("operatorPayoutAddress" "operatorKey")

     Creates and sends a ProUpServTx to the network.
-This will update the IP address of a masternode, and/or the operator payout address.
+This will update the IP address of a gamemaster, and/or the operator payout address.
-    If the IP is changed for a masternode that got PoSe-banned, the ProUpServTx will also revive this masternode.
+    If the IP is changed for a gamemaster that got PoSe-banned, the ProUpServTx will also revive this gamemaster.

     Arguments:
     1. "proTxHash"             (string, required) The hash of the initial ProRegTx.